 iPhone 14 Battery Health FAQs

-Q: Where can I find battery health statistics on the iPhone 14?
+Q: Where can I view battery health statistics on my iPhone 14?

-A: Go to Settings > Battery > Battery Health to see maximum capacity, peak performance capability, battery cycle count, and capacity over time.
+A: Go to Settings > Battery > Battery Health to see maximum capacity and peak performance capability metrics.

-Q: How can I keep my iPhone 14 battery in the best condition?
+Q: How can I keep my iPhone 14 battery in optimal health?